charlesnmcdowell/Jackedin/Chapter_6_The_Paper_Tiger.md

 The teacher in Knoxville was a hundred pounds heavier than her photo, smelling of stale cigarettes and a deep, quiet desperation.
 The "Influencer" in Atlanta wasn't even the person in the profile; she was using a cousin's photos to score a free dinner.

 Marcus didn't complain.
 He was a bull.
 He was there for the physical.
-He took what was offered, providing the experience they craved—the strength, the stamina, the raw masculinity they couldn't get at home.
-He left them satisfied, but as he drove away, listening to them call their boyfriends to say they were "running late," he felt a growing cynicism.
+He took what was offered, providing the experience they craved—the strength, the stamina, the raw masculinity they couldn't get from the "soft" men in their DMs.
+He left them satisfied, but as he drove away, he felt a growing cynicism.
 The whole world felt like a paper tiger.
 Beautiful from a distance, but made of nothing but thin, flammable lies.

 The Jackpot